python-ldap/python-ldap/Doc/reference/ldap.rst

    is set to a truncated form of the name provided or alias dereferenced for the lowest entry (object or alias) that was matched.

+   The :py:const:`ctrls` field can be included to the dictionary, which is a list of response controls.

 .. py:exception:: ADMINLIMIT_EXCEEDED